Appendix 1. Previous plain language summary

-For continuous outcomes we estimated a fixed-effect weighted mean difference (WMD) between groups.
+For continuous outcomes we estimated a random-effects weighted mean difference (WMD) between groups.
 We did not calculate effect size measures.

 We preferred to use scale endpoint data, which typically cannot have negative values and is easier to interpret from a clinical point of view.
 Change data is more problematic and the rule described above does not hold for it.
 Where both endpoint and change were available for the same outcome the reviewers presented the former in preference.

 Unit of analysis issues

 Studies increasingly employ 'cluster randomisation' (such as randomisation by clinician or practice) but analysis and pooling of clustered data poses problems.
 Firstly, authors often fail to account for intraclass correlation in clustered studies, leading to a 'unit of analysis' error (Divine 1992) whereby p values are spuriously low, confidence intervals unduly narrow and statistical significance overestimated.
 This causes type I errors (Bland 1997, Gulliford 1999).